deltachat/deltachat-pages/en/index.md

 layout: default-en
 ---

-# Chat over e-mail and head back to the future with us!
+# Head back to the future with Email-Chat!

 <img src="../assets/logos/delta-chat.svg" width="160" style="float: left; margin: 20px;" />

 **Delta Chat is like Telegram or Whatsapp but without the tracking or central control.**
 Check out our [GDPR compliancy statement](gdpr).

+**Chat with anyone if you know their e-mail address, no need for them to install DeltaChat!**
+All you need is a standard e-mail account login.

 **Delta Chat doesn't have their own servers** but uses the most massive and diverse open messaging system ever: the existing e-mail server network.

-**Chat with anyone if you know their e-mail address, no need for them to install DeltaChat!**
-All you need is a standard e-mail account.

 # Screenshots Android, Desktop and iOS